nseckinoral/samples-dotnet/inventory-v3-0/README.md

 # XOMNI SDK for .NET #

-The code repository for the SDK can be found [here](https://github.com/XomniCloud/xomni-sdk-dotnet).
+The code repository for the .NET SDK used in this article can be found [here](https://github.com/XomniCloud/xomni-sdk-dotnet).

 # XOMNI Developer Portal #

-Feel free to jump into our developer portal to look for more APIs and documentation.
+Feel free to jump into our developer portal to look for more APIs and related documentation.

 [Developer Portal: Public APIs for v3.0](http://dev.xomni.com/v3-0/http-api/public-apis)